 Your budget and resource needs depend on your accessibility goals and the extent of the work required to achieve them.
-For all activities consider what resources will be required and ensure that that they are available.
+For all activities consider what resources will be required and ensure that they are available.
 Some things that need to be considered include:

 - Accessibility evaluations – Consider how frequently they need to occur and how extensive they need to be.

 - Evaluation with people – Consider what opportunities exist to involve users with disabilities in evaluations.

 - Reviews of policies and procedures – Time required to determine which policies need to be change, time required to make the changes, and time required to implement the changes.

 - Recruitment – Organizations and teams may benefit from recruiting accessibility specialists or coordinators.

 - Staff training – General awareness raising as well as specific training targeted on the needs of particular activities, such as website development or content writing.